with-watson/watson-services-pipeline-app/FRAMEWORK.md

 # Watson Services Pipeline

-Based on Node.js and Loopback and implement an enrichment pipeline.
+A Pipeline framework based on Node.js and Loopback.
 This implementation is based on the Watson Strategic Partnerships Engineering Framework.

 ## Setting up IBM Cloud